Cameron County License Hearing Guide

 Related Guides

-- Mail: You can mail a written request to the address provided on the Notice of Suspension you received from the officer at the time of your arrest.
-Keep a copy of your request for your records.
+- Mail: Send a written request to the address provided on the temporary driving permit you received at the time of your arrest.

 Automatic License Suspension